-Dario has a special interest in finding forgotten Viennese operettas and ballets and cleaning the musical score and parts ready for use on the modern stage, along with original images, reviews and pertinent information about past performances.
+Dario Salvi is a conductor with a special interest in finding forgotten Viennese operas, operettas and ballets and cleaning the musical score and parts ready for use on the modern stage, along with original images, reviews and pertinent information about past performances.
 To date, these have included:

 Genée Freund Felix, music by Richard Genée, libretto by Louis Herrmann

 Genée Der Seekadet (The Sea Cadet), music by Richard Genée, libretto by Richard Genée and Karl Haffner

 Meyerbeer Das Brandenburger Tor (The Brandenburg Gate), music by Giacomo Meyerbeer, libretto by Johann Emanuel Veith